wp-plugins/slider-image/readme.txt

 1. 1 Click on Add Images.
 Using Standard Media Upload option you should select the images you want to add to your slider.
 Each image should be added individually.

-Let?s have a look at the individual features of the images.
+Let's have a look at the individual features of the images.

 Title.
 Here you can provide a title for the slider image.
 Description.
 Provide the details for the image.
 This will be visible above the image, so it is advised to make it as short as possible.